jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "I'm killing time while I wait for life to shower me with meaning and happiness.” - Bill Watterson

+"We're all, to one degree or another, products of the society in which we live.
+We're all derivative, all remixes, all echoes of all that came before us."

+"Time is a zero sum game."

+"If the human race is ever to move forward, it will be in spite of, not because of, nostalgia."

 ## Healthcare

 "Even if you don’t have health insurance in America, you get taken care of.
 That could be defined as universal health care." – Tom Thompson, HHS Secretary, [as quoted by Senator Tom Daschle][1] as an example of politicians being out of touch with the realities of healthcare.